LEMSS2025/LEMSS-Compare/readme.md

 <h4>From <code>source</code></h4>

-> 1. Clone the LEMSS Comapre repository:
+> 1. Clone the LEMSS Compare repository:
 >
 > ```console
-> $ git clone ../LEMSS-Comapre
+> $ git clone ../LEMSS-Compare
 > ```
 >
 > 2. Change to the project directory: